 Novamente claims that its system is the first to allow artificial intelligences to progress through a process of self-analysis and learning [source: Novamente].
 The company hopes that its AI will also distinguish itself from other attempts at AI by surprising its creators in its capabilities -- for example, by learning a skill or task that it wasn't programmed to perform.
 Novamente has already created what it terms an "artificial baby" in the AGISim virtual world [source: Novamente].
 This artificial baby has learned to perform some basic functions.

 Despite all of this excitement, the AI discussed here are far from what's envisioned in "Terminator."
 It will be some time before AIs are seamlessly interacting with players, impressing us with their cleverness and autonomy and seeming all too human.
 Even Philip Rosedale, the founder of Linden Labs, the company behind "Second Life," has warned against becoming caught up in the hype of the supposedly groundbreaking potential of these virtual worlds [source: CNET News].

 But "Second Life" and other virtual worlds may prove to be the most valuable testing grounds to date for AI.
 It will also be interesting to track how virtual artificial intelligences progress as the virtual worlds they occupy change and become more complex.
 Besides acting as an incubator for artificial intelligence, "Second Life" has already been an important case study in the development of cyber law and the economics and legality of hawking virtual goods for real dollars.
 The popular virtual world has even been mentioned as a possible virtual training facility for children taking emergency preparedness classes [source: CNET News].

-For more information about artificial intelligence in virtual worlds, "Second Life" and other related topics, please check out the links on the next page.
+For more information about artificial intelligence in virtual worlds, "Second Life" and other related topics, please check out the links below.